lukamrko/valere-margins-task/README.md

 Users have visible password for the purpose of easier testing.
 If this was the real task I would at least use salt+hash.

+DB queries are not optimized.
+Introduction of caching would solve 90% of issues, but I didn't do it because of time constraints.

 Tests weren't written because of lack of time.